mahoney1/docs/animaltracking-tutorial.md

 `./listenLocal.sh`

-You should get messages ("Getting Listener" etc) that its started and you should also see an event from the earlier `setupdemo` transaction (during setup, an event for a SHEEPGOAT registration was emitted).
+You should get messages ("Getting Listener" etc) that its started.

-### Step 4.
+### Step 3.
 In IBP VS Code extension, pre-populate the ledger with demo data

 1. In the IBP VS Code extension, connect to the 'Local Fabric' as `admin and expand the tree to reveal the `animaltracking-ts@xxx` contract under 'Fabric Gateways'.
 You will see a list of transactions.
 Scroll down to the end and you will find a transaction called `setupdemo`.
 We'll use this to pre-populate the ledger with some sample data.

 2. Right-click on `setupdemo` and select `Submit Transaction` - accept all the default prompts for parameters (don't need to enter anything) etc - we won't need to supply any parameters.

+3. Check the adjacent `Terminal` window in VSCode, you'll see there was an event registered for the `setupdemo` invocation.

-### Step 5.
+### Step 4.
 Invoke Transactions in sequence to register further events

 1. Go back to the list of `animaltracking-ts` transactions under 'Fabric Gateways' and right-click on `register` ... `Submit Transaction`.
 When prompted, paste the following parameter list - including the double-quotes "" : **in between** the two square brackets `[ ]` in the VS Code prompt: